hacdias/hacdias.com/content/about/_index.md

 I started playing with computers at an early age.
 When my father bought his first computer, I carved a monitor, keyboard and mouse out of the cardboard boxes and made my own "computer".
 As the years passed, I decided to learn programming.
 I spent hours researching which programming language to learn first and decided on C#.
 I bought a book, which I never read, and ended up learning PHP instead.

 During secondary school, I had the opportunity to write for [Pplware](https://pplware.sapo.pt/), which is one of the largest tech blogs in Portugal.
 At the same time, I had the opportunity to do some software development work for [Upframe](/2017/07/12/how-did-i-start-working-remotely-at-a-startup/), which was the time I started getting introduced to a bit more of the startup world.
+On the side, I created [File Browser](https://filebrowser.org/), which turned to become very popular over the years.

 After graduating, in 2017, I moved to Lisbon to pursue a BSc in Computer Science and Engineering at [Técnico](https://tecnico.ulisboa.pt/pt/).
 A few months after, I got recruited by [Protocol Labs](https://protocol.ai/), where I had the opportunity to work on the decentralization of the web in a full open source manner.
 I am forever grateful for this [opportunity](/2018/10/27/working-at-protocol-labs/).